lancedb/genkitx-lancedb/README.md

 ### genkitx-lancedb
-This is a lancedb plugin for genkit framework.
-It allows you to use LanceDB for ingesting and rereiving data using genkit framework.
+This is a lancedb plugin for Genkit framework.
+It allows you to use LanceDB for ingesting and retreiving data using Genkit framework.

 ### Installation
 ```bash